-Electives applied toward graduation credit are normally advanced fourth-year courses taken after required third-year clerkships are completed.
+Electives applied toward graduation credit are normally advanced fourth-year courses that are taken after the required third-year clerkships are completed.
 Electives taken for credit at other times during the student's medical school career may be considered for graduation credit with the approval of the Clinical Science Academic Evaluation Board (CSAEB).
 They should not interfere with required courses and all the prerequisites of the elective must be met.
 All electives require prior approval by the Associate Dean for Student Affairs.